Squarespace/pgbedrock/README.md

    would introduce, run the above command again using `--live` instead of `--check`.
 Changes will now be made real.
 To make future changes, modify the spec file and run the above command.

-For further information, see the documentation at http://pgbedrock.readthedocs.io/.
+For further information, see the documentation [here](https://pgbedrock.readthedocs.io/en/latest/).

 ## License